wjun0830/Out-of-Distribution-Baseline/README.md

 ### References

-Some codes are brought from CSI-novelty detection (Neurips 2020)
+Some codes are brought from CSI-novelty detection (Neurips 2020).
+Datasets can also be found in [link](https://github.com/alinlab/csi)